ohanacode-dev/OhanaCode-IOT/README.md

 NOTE: this is still work in progress.
 Most of the projects are functional, but I still want to improove them.
 Most projects support "Over The Air" update, but it does sometimes crash, so you will still ocasionally need the wired connection.
+The whole project is in the process if adding mqtt support in order to connect to the new addition "iot-portal".
+This way you can controll them all from a single device.

 ## Latest Changes

+- Fixed LED_lamp_RGB project to use the iot-portal.

 - Fixed "switch" project to use the iot-portal.
 Had to remove udp ping as it caused connection issues.